-is authorized to discharge stormwater from the municipal separate storm sewer system (MS4) operated by the City of Phoenix to waters of the United States in accordance with the terms and conditions set forth in this permit.
+is authorized to discharge stormwater from the municipal separate storm sewer system (MS4) owned or operated by the City of Phoenix to protected surface waters in accordance with the terms and conditions set forth in this permit.
+State requirements for discharges to non-WOTUS protected surface waters are enforceable solely by the Arizona Department of Environmental Quality (ADEQ).

-This permit becomes effective on , 2021.
+This permit becomes effective on July 1, 2021.